 6. Priority for transformation

 The transformation of a company is such a serious topic that it deserves to be given the highest priority.
 These are usually major changes in the culture, structure and functioning of the company that take a long time.
 But like any change, if it runs for too long, agile transformation can lose momentum over time.
 At the same time, we also give a signal to people in the company about how important it is.
+You can read about what happens when we work on too many tasks at once in our article Illusions about team performance and fragmented focus.

 7. Learning company